 Signing a prenuptial agreement provokes different reactions in people.
 Some people even call it a divorce agreement.
 However, more or less everyone agrees that this is only about money – and division of property and assets.
 It certainly doesn’t seem too romantic – though, sometimes it’s very important.
 We will draw your attention to 5 things to know before signing a prenuptial agreement.

 When this term is used, many people have a negative connotation with it.
 Most will say that it is a paper that destroys romance.
 But is it really like that?
 Does this document destroy romance, or is it perhaps fairer to play with your cards open right from the start?
 To answer these questions, we must first understand well the essence of the existence of a prenuptial agreement.
 A prenup is a contract concluded by the future spouses before marriage.
 This contract regulates their property and financial relations.
 In other words, by a prenuptial agreement, the future spouses distribute their future property in case of divorce.

 Why Is It Good To Have A Prenuptial Agreement?

 Legislation in most countries assumes that spouses have participated equally in the acquisition of property.
 This actually means that their joint property belongs to both spouses in a 50:50 ratio.
 However, it happens sometimes that the spouses acquire great wealth during the marriage.
 In case one of them works and earns, and the other one spends money – there would still be a presumption that the property is divided in half during the divorce.
 If one of the spouses claimed otherwise – he would have to prove it in court.
 According to Kabir Family Law, you need to have a good divorce lawyer, because this procedure can sometimes last.
-Knowing that litigation can sometimes take a long time, as well as the fact that in case of divorce, strong emotions are involved – every lawyer will recommend you to try to avoid this inconvenience.
+Hiring a divorce lawyer to review and draft the agreement can help prevent future disputes and misunderstandings in the event of a divorce.

 What Do You Need To Know Before Signing A Prenuptial Agreement?